ombg/cs231n-solutions/README.md

    - Q2: Batch Normalization :heavy_check_mark:
    - Q3: Dropout :heavy_check_mark:
    - Q4: Convolutional Networks :heavy_check_mark:
-   - Q5: PyTorch / TensorFlow on CIFAR-10
+   - Q5: PyTorch / TensorFlow on CIFAR-10 :heavy_check_mark:

 ## Notes
 - As stated in the assignments, the solutions are either added to the Jupyter notebooks or to the Python source code.
 E.g. for Assignment 1, Question 1 run `assignment1/knn.ipynb` notebook and have a look at `assignment1/cs231n/classifiers/k_nearest_neighbor.py` to understand what is being computed.